Search

 Fertility Preservation Before Bottom Surgery

-Medically reviewed by Jennifer Richman on February 16, 2024.
+Medically reviewed by Nicole M, RN on September 8, 2024.

 Fertility preservation is the process of saving or protecting reproductive tissues (i.e., ovarian or testicular tissues) or cells (i.e., eggs or sperm) so they may be used in the future to have biological children.
 It is important to note that these processes may require stopping hormones, and that long-term exposure to hormone therapy could affect fertility.